shvets/text-interpolator/README.md

 ## Introduction

-You have few options in ruby for variables interpolation:
+In ruby you have few options for variables interpolation:

 - interpolation inside the string: